ivandybko/Volterra_equations/README.md

 # Numerical and Analytical Solutions for Volterra Integral Equations

 This repository contains the implementations of analytical and numerical methods for solving **linear Volterra integral equations of the second kind**.
 These methods were developed and tested as part of a research project.
 The repository includes both mathematical formulations and their software implementations, highlighting practical applications and comparative performance analysis.
+All results are documented in a detailed [report](https://github.com/ivandybko/Volterra_equations/blob/ca0ab5e386d1dfe11d4cbcb67ef982a46405c7e5/Report.pdf) or summarized in a concise [presentation](https://github.com/ivandybko/Volterra_equations/blob/ca0ab5e386d1dfe11d4cbcb67ef982a46405c7e5/Presentation.pdf) for easy reference.

 ## Overview